cysouw/diathesis/text/c08_preverbs.md

 ::: ex
 a.
 Ich beschädige den Zaun. \
    (= Ich verursache, dass der Zaun Schaden hat.)
 b.
-Der Beambte bürgert den Flüchtlich ein. \
+Der Beamte bürgert den Flüchtlich ein. \
-   (= Der Beambte verursacht, dass der Flüchtling zum Bürger wird.)
+   (= Der Beamte verursacht, dass der Flüchtling zum Bürger wird.)
 :::

 The prefix *entˈ-* includes in inherent negation, leading to verbs that express that the object does not have the nominal preperty, like *entwaffnen* 'to disarm, i.e. to cause not to have arms] [@next b].
 The prefix *erˈ-* seems to have a slightly different role-structure in that there is an experiencer involved, either the subject, like in *erbeuten* [@next b], or the object, like in *erdolchen* [@next b].